GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/google.md

 ## Configuring Google Apps

-* Login to dashboard.
+- Login to dashboard.

 ![Image](../../img/integration/admin_console.png)

-* From the list of options choose the "Security" tab.
+- From the list of options choose the `Security` tab.

-* A new page will open.
+- A new page will open.
 Select `Set up single sign-on(SSO)` from the options.

 ![Image](../../img/integration/security_setting.png)

-* Finally, the Single Sign-On setting page will appear.
+- Single Sign-On setting page will appear.

 ![Image](../../img/integration/final_setup.png)